 Limit training sessions to no more than 10 minutes at a time.
 Two well spaced out sessions per day should be the maximum.

 Hold the flap all the way open for your pet at first; then a little less each subsequent time so your pet learns to push through on their own.
 Stay consistent with verbal encouragement and treats for best results.

 Step One: Introduce your cat to the door by putting your hand through it so they know how it works.
 Have them inspect the new cat flap to get used to the look and smell (this is a great time to program your cat’s microchip!).

 Tip: You can wipe your cat’s face or body with a cloth and wipe the door with the same cloth to give it a more familiar scent.

-Step Two: Some cat doors make a slight clicking noise when opening and closing which can scare timid cats.
+Step Two: Some electronic cat doors make a slight clicking noise when opening and closing which can scare timid cats.
 Try manually opening and shutting the flap slowly to familiarize your cat with this noise.

 Step Three: Get your kitty’s favorite treats or toy ready!
 Start by using a treat to encourage your cat through while holding the flap open for them.
 Once they are comfortable, start lowering the flap on them as they walk through for their treat.